May 23, 2012 Update from Barbara:

 I just wish now that I'd waited a bit to buy a Kindle, since I would have gladly spent a bit more to get the "Kindle Fire" model, which was released shortly after I bought mine.

 UNTIL I GOT INVOLVED in the creation of eBooks for my author clients and myself, I didn't realize how much I would love the free Kindle for PC application.
-This is not only an essential tool for any eBook author, editor, or publisher, but it's much better than the hand-held Kindle for how-to books of all kinds.
-The screen is larger and brighter and, more important to me, I can quickly copy and paste selected parts of a book (things I would normally highlight in a print book) to a Word document and print out the specific sections I want for desk reference.
+This is not only an essential tool for any eBook author, editor, or publisher, but it offers some benefits not available in the hand-held Kindle.
+The screen is larger and, more important to me, I can quickly copy and paste selected parts of a book (things I would normally highlight in a print book) to a Word document and print out the specific sections I want for desk reference.

 You don't need to own a Kindle to read Kindle eBooks, but if you have one, you can sync your Kindle library to both the Kindle device and the free computer application.
 It doesn't get much better than this!